Fidget-Spinner/cpython_optimization_notes/3.15/dual_call_stacks.md

 The impact of point 1. alone is wide-reaching.
-Traversing frames is a common operation done by out-of-memory profilers, and free-threaded CPython (see `PyUnstable_Object_IsUniqueReferencedTemporary` and the free-threaded GC).
+Traversing frames is a common operation done by out-of-memory profilers, and free-threaded CPython (see free-threaded GC).
 Improving these would have substantial impact on both these applications.

 Point 2. is mainly applicable if we want "full" function inlining without